 Why Talking is So Important to Writing

 We want words, lots of them, churned out on reassuring sheets of lined paper, with curlicue cursive ‘r’s and proper punctuation reflecting both the demands of syntax and emotion.
-When the words fail, we resort to coercive tactics or the gentle reassurances that words are inside and they can be coaxed out.
+When the words fail, we try to coax them out.

 What sometimes gets missed in this process is the power of talking.
 Speaking leads to writing more than any other skill.
 Getting words formed in the head and then out through the mouth leads to better writing.
 It doesn’t even matter if they are organized or concise or logical.
 What matters is the process of dredging them up, giving them room to develop in the mind and then speaking them through the lips by way of the tongue.

 Writers make as many words available to themselves as possible.
 They do this by reading and speaking, speaking and reading… and then writing.
 There’s a powerful imitation process that gets worked out through talking too.
 Writers are likely to test new words in conversation before making them a part of their writing vocabularies.